 Expectations for a breakthrough at the talks are low.
 The peace conference begins amid a report alleging Syrian President Bashar al-Assad's government has tortured and killed some 11,000 detainees.

 A team of internationally renowned war crimes prosecutors and forensic experts said their report is based on thousands of pictures smuggled out of Syria by a military police photographer whose job included documenting deaths in Mr. Assad's jails.

 They said the cache of 55,000 images showed bodies that revealed signs of extreme starvation, beatings, strangulation and other abuses.

 One of the former war crimes prosecutors who signed the report compared the images from Syria to the "industrial-scale killing" of Nazi death camps.

 The talks set to begin Wednesday will include the first meetings between Mr. Assad's government and his opponents.
 About 40 countries will be represented at the peace conference.

-Wednesday's meeting will give the delegations an opportunity to address the effort before the process shifts to talks Friday between only the Syrian sides and U.N.-Arab League envoy Lakhdar Brahimi.
+The initial meetings will give the delegations an opportunity to address the effort before the process shifts to talks Friday between only the Syrian sides and U.N.-Arab League envoy Lakhdar Brahimi.

 The United States and Russia led the effort to organize the peace talks.
-The aim is to establish a transitional government, accompanied by a ceasefire and a commitment to allow full humanitarian access.
+The aim is to establish a transitional government, accompanied by a cease-fire and a commitment to allow full humanitarian access.